UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 but you need to keep in mind that what I actually refer to is a macrostate.

 There is another difficulty.
-If we look closely, Equation \ref{eq: fundamental} actually does not make much sense in that
+If we look closely, Equation [@eq:eq-fundamental] actually does not make much sense in that
 $N$ is quantized (and also $U$ if we are doing quantum).
 If we are doing real numbers, we can always translate a quantized quantity to something that is not allowed, which means that we cannot have the full set of operations on the allowed values